tplisson/api-overview/README.md

 ## Key Concepts

 - **Resources**: In REST, everything is considered a resource, which can be a data object, a service, or any other type of information.
-Each resource is uniquely identified by a URL (Uniform Resource Locator).
+Each resource is uniquely identified by a URL (Uniform Resource Locator), also called an *endpoint*.

 - **HTTP Methods**: REST APIs utilize standard `HTTP` methods to perform operations on resources.
 The most commonly used methods are:
     - `GET`: Used to retrieve data from the server.